-Students who withdraw from a course at the end of the ninth week of the quarter will receive a "W" grade.
+Students who withdraw from a course by the end of the eighth week of the quarter will receive a "W" grade.
 "W" grades are not included in the calculation of the CGPA but are counted as credits attempted and will negatively affect the Course Completion Rate calculation.
-Students who withdraw after the end of the ninth week of a quarter will receive an "F" grade for the course.
+Students who withdraw after the end of the eighth week of a quarter will receive an "F" grade for the course.

-Students enrolled in a 5 1⁄2 week module class who withdraw after 4 1⁄2 weeks will receive an "F" grade.
+Students enrolled in a 5 week module class who withdraw after 4 weeks will receive an "F" grade.